nwrocketman64/JKWWoodWorks-Django-Codebase/README.md

 * [Pagination](https://docs.djangoproject.com/en/4.1/topics/pagination/)

 # Change Log
+* 2.5.0 - Enhanced security with Content Security Policy (CSP) and HTTP Strict Transport Security (HSTS).
+Removed inline styles and moved them to CSS files.
+Fixed resizing of textboxes in contact form.
+Updated Django to version 5.2. - 5/29/2024
 * 2.4.1 - Updated Django and fixed issues with models. - 3/7/2025
 * 2.4.0 - Updated Django and other packages, Added Django Cleanup and Crispy Forms, clean code in model and templates. - 1/14/2025
 * 2.3.9 - Updated Django and a few other packages. - 8/6/2024